Monotonicity of $Q^3$ spectral element method for discrete Laplacian: Monotonicity of spectral element method on a uniform mesh

-Even though Lorenz's condition can be nicely verified for the $Q^2$ scheme, it is very difficult to apply Lorenz's condition to higher order schemes due to their much more complicated structure.
+Even though Lorenz's condition Theorem \ref{thm3} can be nicely verified for the $Q^2$ spectral element method in finite difference form \cite{li2019monotonicity}, it is very difficult to apply Lorenz's condition to higher order $Q^k$ spectral element methods due to their much more complicated structure.
 In particular, even for $Q^3$ scheme, simple decomposition of $A_a^- =A^z + A^s$ such that $A_a^+ \leq A^z A_d^{-1}A^s $ is difficult to show.
-Instead, we propose to apply Lorenz's theorems to a few simpler intermediate matrices.
-To be specific, let $A = A_3$ be the matrix representation of the scheme, and let $A_0 = M_1$ be an M-matrix.
-Then we construct matrices $A_i$ and $L_i$ such that
+Instead, we propose to apply Theorem \ref{thm3} to a few simpler intermediate and auxiliary matrices, then use Theorem \ref{thm2}.
+To be specific, let $A = A_3$ be the matrix representation of $Q^3$ spectral element method in finite difference form, and let $A_0 = M_1$ be an M-matrix.
+Then we seek to construct matrices $A_i$ and $L_i$ satisfying the conditions in Theorem \ref{thm3} such that